KamabokoDesign/shopify-quickstart/README.md

 ## Step 6: View your local
 After you run the serve, an environment should show up on your local.
 It could be at http://127.0.0.1:9292.
 The ports may change depending on your configuration.

+Now when you do changes do your theme, and hit save.
+Changes will hot-reload into the localhost port.

 ## Developing your theme

 Here's some theme commands for getting started